 In order to build personal relationships, take some time to know the members of your outsourcing team, understand their motivations, show real interest in their lives, and share a little bit of yourself.

-Still, while it is critical to develop empathy with each person whom you engage in communication, you should find the right balance between a casual culture and a responsible attitude to the work.
+Still, while it is critical to develop empathy with each person with whom you engage in communication, you should find the right balance between a casual culture and a responsible attitude to the work.